 3 ************* Albany, Western Australia, Australia.

-4 Marine Research Laboratories, Tasmanian Aquaculture and Fisheries Institute, University of Tasmania, Hobart, Tasmania, Australia.
+4 Institute for Marine and Antarctic Studies, University of Tasmania, Hobart, Tasmania, Australia

 Running title: Heterotrophic resourcefulness and unusual sulfur cycling

 Keywords: Metagenomics, Organic Lake, Antarctic microbial ecology, nutrient cycle, dimethylsulfide

 Abstract

 Organic Lake is a shallow marine-derived hypersaline lake in the Vestfold Hills, Antarctica that has the highest reported concentration of dimethylsulfide (DMS) in a natural body of water (Franzmann et al., 1987b).
 To determine the composition and functional potential of the microbial community and learn about the unusual sulfur chemistry in Organic Lake, shotgun metagenomics (2.4 Gbp titanium 454) was performed on size fractionated samples (3.0, 0.8 and 0.1 µm) collected along a depth profile.
 Eucaryal phytoflagellates were the main photosynthetic organisms.
 Bacteria were dominated by the globally distributed heterotrophic lineages Marinobacter, Roseovarius and Psychroflexus.
 Candidate division RF3 was overrepresented at the oxycline and associated with fermentation.
 The dominance of heterotrophic degradation coupled with low fixation potential indicates possible net carbon loss.
 However, abundant marker genes for aerobic anoxygenic phototrophy, CO oxidation, rhodopsins and facultative chemoautotrophy were also linked to the dominant heterotrophic bacteria and may be indicative of mechanisms for conserving carbon.
 Similarly, a high genetic potential for the recycling of nitrogen compounds likely functions to retain fixed nitrogen in the lake.
 Dimethylsulfoniopropionate (DMSP) lyase genes (dddD, dddL and dddP) were abundant indicating DMSP is a significant carbon and energy source.
 Unlike marine environments, DMSP demethylases (dmdA) were less abundant than DMSP lyases indicating that DMSP cleavage is the likely source of the high DMS concentration.
 Strategies of nutrient resourcefulness such as DMSP cleavage and carbon and nitrogen remineralization in dominant Organic Lake bacteria are potentially important adaptations to nutrient constraints.
 This study sheds light on how microbial communities and the functional processes they perform evolve in response to unusual environmental conditions.